 - Garmin Pay – not convinced about this one.

 - Limited colours – be nice in White

-The Apple iWatch 4 is almost a given in this.
-It has a fantastic processor speed which ensures that it not only makes a great running watch (with music) but it also is the best
+The Apple Watch 4 is almost a given in this.
+It has a fantastic processor speed which ensures that it not only makes a great running watch but it also is the best all-round smartwatch available.

-Apple iWatch 4 Features
+Apple Watch 4 Features